cmdcolin/track_layout_benchmark/README.md

 This implementation I used is similar to the granular rect layout but instead of an array-per-row, it is a interval-tree-per-row

-I used two different interval tree libraries for testing hence iv1 and iv2

 This layout method does not require any particular sorting, though sorting may increase the density of the resulting layout